Articles

 If you want a deeper analysis of how this architecture compares in speed tests, you can read our comprehensive CMS comparison here.

 Every Framer site is distributed through a global Content Delivery Network (CDN).
-This means your site's assets are delivered from the geographically closest location to the visitor, significantly reducing latency.
+This means your site's assets are delivered from the geographically closest location to the visitor, reducing latency.

 Framer performs multiple automatic optimizations to keep sites fast by default.
 You don't need to configure plugins or touch code to benefit from: